-Being charged with shoplifting can be overwhelming.
-Even if the item involved was inexpensive, the legal consequences can be serious and long-lasting.
-If you’ve been accused of shoplifting in Alberta, it’s important to understand what the law says, what penalties you could face, and how a criminal defence lawyer can help.
+If you are charged with shoplifting, you may feel overwhelmed.
+The legal consequences can be serious and long-lasting, even if the item in question was cheap.
+If you’re charged with shoplifting in Alberta, it’s important to understand what the law says, what the consequences are and how a criminal defence lawyer can help you.

 What Counts as Shoplifting?

-1. The act itself: physically taking or concealing property without paying.
+- The act itself: taking or concealing property without paying.

 Theft Under and Theft Over $5,000